The Yellow Cake Revue

 The Yellow Cake Revue is a musical composition for piano and voice.
 Peter Maxwell Davies composed the piece in 1980.
 He first performed it at the Stromness Hotel, in Stromness, Orkney, as part of the 1980 St Magnus Festival—a summer arts festival that he co-founded in 1977.
 English actress Eleanor Bron recited the spoken word portions for the debut performance.

-The world premiere of the revue was in the Pfalztheater in Kaiserslautern, Germany, on 5 May 1990.
-It was performed by pianist Andrew Olivant, soprano Jayne Casselman, and Friedrich Schilha.

 Theme

 The Yellow Cake Revue concerns the threat that a uranium mine might be constructed near Stromness, a town on the largest island in Orkney, Scotland.
 Yellowcake, the revue's namesake, is the form of uranium that was discovered on the island.
 When a geological survey revealed the yellowcake deposits in the early 1970s, the South of Scotland Electricity Board wanted to mine the uranium to fuel a nuclear power plant.
 Once the islanders understood the ramifications of solution mining the island, they (and the Orkney Islands Council) opposed the initiative unilaterally.
 Davies was moved to write The Yellow Cake Revue after a public examiner's report advised the Secretary of State for Scotland to deny the SSEB's request to mine.
 Although he was English, Davies was an Orkney resident from 1971 until his death in 2016.